sara-filiaci/portfolio-gender-based-violence-analysis/README.md

 The repository currently includes the cleaning of:

 - **18 CSV files**
-- **1 additional XLSX file**, handled separately in **Google Sheets** due to its small size and then prepared for export as CSV
+- **1 XLSX file**, handled separately in **Google Sheets** due to its small size

+From the XLSX file, **3 separate CSV files** were then extracted and prepared, corresponding to three different tables related to **shelter houses**.

-This phase represents the foundation of the project; the actual analysis will be developed in the next stage.
+This phase represents the foundation of the project.
+The analytical phase will be developed in the next stage.

 ## Cleaned Datasets

+The `data_clean` folder contains the cleaned datasets used for analysis and visualization.
+At this stage, the project includes the following files:

 ### 1522
 - `1522_modalità_conoscenza.csv`